Merkoba/Effer/README.md

 To read the notes you need to use the password used to encrypt the file within the program.

-It can, edit, find, and delete notes.
+It can, add, edit, find, move, swap, delete, notes.

 It can find using a case insensitive regex.

 Last find filter remembered.

 It can delete using a single number, a list, a range, or a case insensitive regex.

+It can move 1 or several items at a time to a new index or by steps (up/down).

 The file can be remade (replaced with an empty one).